byui-cse/cse251-course/week05/prove.md

 2. Review the instructions found in the Python file as well as the global constants.
 3. Your goal is for each factory to produce `CARS_TO_CREATE_PER_FACTORY` many cars.
 4. The function `run_production()` will be passed different number of factories and dealerships that are to be created for a production run.
+1. When creating the shared queue between the threads, you can not create it with a limit or maxsize.
+1. When using the `get()` function for the queue, you must use the argument `get(block=False)`.
 5. The program will create a plot of the production time VS number of threads used.